novaprova/novaprova/doc/manual/failures.rst

 errors not otherwise detectable.

-The use of Valgrind is on by default and is handled silently by the Novaprova library.
-Normally, running a program under Valgrind requires the use of a wrapper script or special care in the Makefile, but with Novaprova all you have to do is to run the test executable.
+The use of Valgrind is on by default and is handled silently by the NovaProva library.
+Normally, running a program under Valgrind requires the use of a wrapper script or special care in the Makefile, but with NovaProva all you have to do is to run the test executable.

-Novaprova also detects when the test executable is being run under a debugger such as ``gdb``, and avoids using Valgrind.
+NovaProva also detects when the test executable is being run under a debugger such as ``gdb``, and avoids using Valgrind.
 This is because ``gdb`` and Valgrind usually interact poorly, and it's best to use only one or the other.